zzd963/CytoSkel3D/README.md

-Here is the refined English version of your README.md framework, now including all four sub-folders within the CytoSkel3D core package and aligned with the latest logic of your manuscript.

 ### CytoSkel3D: A Hierarchical Graph-Theoretical Framework for 3D Cytoskeletal Quantification
 ## Overview
 **CytoSkel3D** is a highly automated computational framework designed for the systematic quantification of complex three-dimensional (3D) cytoskeletal networks (e.g., actin, microtubules, and keratin).
 By overcoming the topological distortions inherent in traditional 2D projections, CytoSkel3D establishes a standardized dual-axis feature set that transforms raw volumetric data into 171 interpretable metrics across multiple structural scales and functional dimensions.